Matthew530419/carrot-game/README_carrot-game.md

 #### 5-4.

-- symptom: malfunction timer without error message.
+- symptom: malfunction timer without error message and gameBtn do not changed from play to stop.
 The reproduction sequence is as below

   - in terms of functions named `startGame()`, `stopGame()`, `replayGame()`.